 CONSTANTINO MARGIOTTA / SCIENCE PHOTO LIBRARY CONSTANTINO MARGIOTTA / SCIENCE PHOTO LIBRARY

 Caesarean section.
-Surgeons grasping a baby's head and pulling it out of its mother's uterus.
+Surgeon holding a baby upside down above its mother's abdomen after pulling it out of her uterus.
+The baby is still attached to the placenta by the umbilical cord (grey and white).
 Caesarean sections are usually performed when it is impossible or dangerous to deliver the baby vaginally.
-The baby is delivered through an incision in the walls of the abdomen, uterus and amniotic sac, which surrounds it during pregnancy.
+The baby is delivered through an incision in the walls of the abdomen, uterus and amniotic sac.
 The mother may be given a general anaesthetic or a local anaesthetic (epidural) that numbs the pain but allows her to remain conscious during the birth.

 Model release not available.
 Property release not required.